AyanRoy22/Room_Occupancy_Detection/README.md

 This project involves analyzing sensor data from various sensors placed in a room.
 These sensors include motion detectors, temperature sensors, light sensors, and even sound sensors.
 The objective is to develop a machine-learning model that can classify whether the room is currently occupied or unoccupied based on the sensor readings.
 This is a binary classification task where the model predicts one of two classes: "occupied" or "unoccupied."

 ## Data Description
-The data is of secondary source and is taken from <br>
+The data is of secondary source and is taken from Candanedo,Luis.
-Candanedo,Luis.
 (2016).
 Occupancy Detection .
 UCI Machine Learning Repository.<br> https://doi.org/10.24432/C5X01N.

 It has 20560 instances and 7 attributes. <br>
 The data is divided into 3 sets one for training, testing, and validation.
-Ground-truth occupancy was obtained from time-stamped pictures that were taken every minute. <br>
+Ground-truth occupancy was obtained from time-stamped pictures that were taken every minute.
 It has no missing values.

 ### Attribute Information